goodwithtech/dockle/README.md

 RUN apt-get update --no-cache
 ```

-### CIS-DI-0008: Remove setuid and setgid permissions in the images : WARN
+### CIS-DI-0008: Remove setuid and setgid permissions in the images

 Not supported yet.
 I will support it soon!

 > Removing setuid and setgid permissions in the images would prevent privilege escalation attacks in the containers.

-### CIS-DI-0009: Use COPY instead of ADD in Dockerfile : FATAL
+### CIS-DI-0009: Use COPY instead of ADD in Dockerfile

 > Use COPY instruction instead of ADD instruction in the Dockerfile.